Bitdefender BOX 2

 Threats are blocked by default though you can always override it with an “Allow” option.
 Devices can also be blocked and sites and urls whitelisted.
-Ultimately the question is how do you know when it’s safe to “Allow” a detected threat or device?
+My question is: How do you know when it’s safe to “Allow” a detected threat or device?
 That’s where the BOX alerts come into play.

-After the initial scan different types and levels of manual scans can also be performed on a device-by-device basis at any time.
+Different types and levels of manual protection and vulnerability scans can be performed on a device-by-device basis at any time.
 Again, depending on the type of device (computer, mobile, or non-computer/IoT) there will be different available options.
 Not surprisingly computers and mobile devices have the most thorough scanning options (below):

-Below are two examples of actual threats the BOX caught on my personal devices.
+Below are two issues the BOX caught on my personal devices.

 Denial of Service: Canon

-When I connected a Canon printer I was immediately alerted to a very serious Denial of Service (DoS) vulnerability in the Canon software but I was assured the printer was protected while on the BOX network.
+When I connected a Canon printer I was immediately alerted to a very serious Denial of Service (DoS) vulnerability in the Canon software but was assured the printer was protected while on the BOX network.
 Although the BOX can’t fix software issues in other products I contacted Canon support and provided a screenshot of the alert in the hope they might take action to resolve it (they haven’t).
 Below is a screenshot from my Bitdefender Central account Web interface.

 “Dangerous URL” Blocked: Netflix